scusi/vmray/TlsCertReadme.md

 useing a different certificate as cloud.vmray.com the most simple approach is to replace the content of _GlobalSignRootCA.pem_ with the - PEM encoded - cert of your root CA.

+If you want to add your certificates along with the default one see section _How to dd more root CAs_.

 How to skip certificate checking - INSECURE
 ===========================================